 Saturday was a big day for the Czech Republic, as well.
-Two-time Wimbledon Champion Petra Kvitova defeated Madison Keys to earn Bronze; while Lucie Safarova and Barbora Strycova teamed win Doubles Bronze over Olympic teammates Andrea Hlavackova and Lucie Hradecka.
+Two-time Wimbledon Champion Petra Kvitova defeated Madison Keys to earn Bronze; while Lucie Safarova and Barbora Strycova teamed to win Doubles Bronze over teammates Andrea Hlavackova and Lucie Hradecka.

 Team USA has plenty to proud of after Saturday’s play in Rio.
 It will be an all-USA Mixed Doubles Gold Medal match tomorrow.
-Venus Williams and Rajeev Ram (a last-second addition after the Bryan Brothers’ withdrawl from the Olympic Games) defeated India’s Sania Mirza and Rohan Bopanna 10-3 in a match tie-break.
+Venus Williams and Rajeev Ram (a last-second addition after the Bryan Brothers’ withdrawal from the Games) defeated India’s Sania Mirza and Rohan Bopanna 10-3 in a match tie-break.
 Bethanie Mattek-Sands and Jack Sock earned a spot in the Final with a win over Lucie Hradecka and Radek Stepanek of the Czech Republic.

 - (USA) V.Williams/R.Ram def (IND) S.Mirza/R.Bopanna 2-6, 6-2 [10-3]

 - (USA) B.Mattek-Sands/Sock def (CZE) L.Hradecka/R.Stepanek 6-4, 7-6(3)